Mutsuigeki/Mutsuigeki/README.md

-My name is Finn or Zenthic, however you can call me anything you'd like.
-Even "poo."
+My name is Finn or Zenthic.
+However you can call me anything you'd like.

 I'm very interested in the Touhou Project and Len'en Project franchise.
 The following interests I like: Project Moon, indie games, visual novels, When They Cry, TYPE-MOON, Blue Archive, Hyperdimension Neptunia, Umamusume, Geometry Dash, 100% Orange Juice, and Anime.